watson/stackman/README.md

 The `stackman` function takes two arguments:

 - `err` - the error to be parsed
-- `callback` - a callback which will be called with an array of callsite stack-frames when the parsing is completed
+- `callback` - a callback which will be called with the a stack object when the parsing is completed

+#### The `stack` object:

+The callback given to the `stackman` function is called with a stack object when the parsing is completed.
+The `stack` object have two important properties:

+- `properties` - An object containing all the custom properties from the original error object (properties of type `object` and `function` are not included in this object)
+- `frames` - An array of stack-frames, also called callsite objects

 ### Callsite